 - Run a technical SEO audit (use a tool like Moz or SEMRush to find broken links, duplicate page titles, missing meta descriptions, etc) Search engine optimization

-All brands should take a sigh of relief.
+All companies should take a sigh of relief.
 Gone are the days when a long, drawn-out web project is the only way to go.
-Thankfully, the world of web design and development has changed a lot over the years, and it continues to evolve – for the better.
-In many ways, designers and developers are working smarter (not harder) to achieve the websites clients are looking for – in the timeframe of their dreams.
+Thankfully, the world of web design and development has changed a lot over the years, and it continues to evolve–for the better.
+In many ways, designers and developers are working smarter (not harder) to achieve the websites clients are looking for–in the timeframe of their dreams.

 Businesses get the customizations they crave, but it’s built on a strong, high-functioning foundation.
 You still have what you need in a fraction of the time, for a more reasonable price, which means: